 Quick Answer

-- You have a diamond face if your cheekbones are the widest point, with narrower forehead and jawline
+- Diamond-shaped face – your cheekbones are the widest part of your face, with a narrower forehead and jaw (like Robert Pattinson)

 Key Styling Points to Remember

-- For oval faces choose classic cuts with clean lines, avoid styles that fall heavily to one side.
-Most beard styles work well, just maintain clean lines following your jaw’s curve
+- For oval faces, choose classic cuts with clean lines, and avoid styles that fall heavily to one side.
+Most beard styles work well, maintain clean lines following your jaw’s curve.

-- For round faces, style hair with height at the crown and shorter sides, avoid cuts ending at cheekbones.
-Choose goatee or oval-shaped full beard that extends below the jaw
+- For round faces, style hair with height at the crown and shorter sides.
+Avoid cuts ending at cheekbones.
+Choose a goatee or oval-shaped full beard that extends below the jaw.

 - For rectangular faces, choose mid-length cuts with volume at the sides rather than height.
-Select fuller, rounded beard styles for added width
+For added width, select fuller, rounded beard styles.

-- For triangle faces, add volume on top and at temples, keep beard styles shorter and well-groomed to avoid adding extra jaw width
+- For triangle faces, add volume on top and at temples, and keep beard styles shorter and well-groomed to avoid adding extra jaw width.

-- For heart faces, reduce forehead width while adding volume at chin level.
-Choose fuller beard growth through chin and jaw areas
+- For heart faces, reduce forehead width while adding volume at the chin level.
+Choose fuller beard growth through the chin and jaw areas.

-- For pear faces, add volume at the crown and temples while keeping sides proportional.
-Keep beard styles shorter to avoid emphasising the wider jaw
+- For pear faces, add volume at the crown and temples while keeping the sides proportional.
+Keep beard styles shorter to avoid emphasising the wider jaw.

-- For diamond faces, add width at forehead with textured layers.
-Maintain a well-groomed beard that connects with cheekbones
+- For diamond faces, add width at the forehead with textured layers.
+Maintain a well-groomed beard that connects with your cheekbones.

 Want to learn more?
 Continue reading the full article below ↓